camicroscope/GSOC/README.md

 **Required Skills:** JavaScript

-**Code Challenge*:** Extract the current task from code base and write as a unique module called by the code base
+**Code Challenge:** Extract the current task from code base and write as a unique module called by the code base

 **Source Code:** https://github.com/camicroscope/caMicroscope/tree/custom/HTT